Category Definitions

 A transmitter or combination of transducer and control unit utilising the time of flight of ultrasonic sound through the ullage space above a medium to determine the level of the medium.
 This time of flight is converted into an output signal proportional to level or contents.

-Note: Transmitters or systems for open-channel flow applications are included in this category (prior to 2021 these were reported in 6.7)
+Note: Transmitters or systems for open-channel flow applications are included in this category.

 1. Ultrasonic Level Transmitters – liquid and dry product